Shoes for Big Dudes! (And Dudettes!) Part 2

 Cushioning 8/10 Forefoot 9/10 Support 9.5/10 Overall 8.5/10

 Well there you have it, finished!
-Again I would like to re-iterate that weight is just a number on the scale and these were my subjective feelings on the shoes.
+Again, I would like to re-iterate weight is just a number on the scale; these were my subjective feelings on the shoes.
 Everyone will feel it a little differently so stop by, get a free gait assessment and let us see how these shoes feel!
 And as a last note, any shoe reps or industry people out there, in no way, shape or form am I meaning to bash any of your shoes, as I mentioned this is purely what I felt being a heavier person.

 So now that we are done thanks for reading, come by and visit us, and let the Fitting Experts help you get towards your health and athletic goals.